 The IoT market is expected to reach a value of $6.1 billion by 2024 at a CAGR of 31.8% according to the Mordor Intelligence 2019 estimates.
 The global market is clearly in favor of IoT development and its potential to bring considerable benefits to the economy.
 One component of growth in the IoT market is the combination of IoT and big data—IoT data analytics.

 At least a decade ago, it was exceedingly difficult and expensive to analyze massive volumes of information provided by a variety of connected devices.
 As time goes on, the cost to store data is going down, and analytics capabilities are making huge leaps forward.
-This creates favorable conditions for organizations to start investing in and implementing IoT data analytics.
+This creates favorable conditions for organizations to start investing in IoT use cases related to data analytics.

 As the accessibility of IoT data analytics grows, more and more organizations are seeing the benefits of having it.
 Widely-known companies such as Microsoft, GE, Amazon, SAP, and Salesforce have already started implementing IoT data analytics into their day-to-day processes.